Starting a health and wellness blog can feel like a big challenge. Follow these simple steps to get your website up and running today.

 Step 2: Register your domain name

-Okay, this part can be a bit confusing, but I promise it’s not too bad when you follow the steps below.
+Okay, this part can seem a little confusing at first, but I promise it’s not too bad when you follow the steps below.

 Once you’ve decided on who your audience is, it’s time to secure your domain name.

 I started with www.coachingbycarley.com but switched it to www.carleyschweet.com after a few years.
 The reason I moved it to my name was that, at the time, I was branching out and doing more than just coaching.
 I didn’t want to end up pigeon-holing myself or confusing my audience should my focus change over the years.

 Additionally, the domain name has to be unique and should have one or two keywords in it (mine doesn’t…oops!).
 Above all, it should represent the blog accurately.

-When it comes to registering your domain, you can do this in several places such as GoDaddy and Google Domain (part of the GSuite platform).
+When it comes to registering your domain, you can do this in several places, such as GoDaddy and Google Domain (a part of the GSuite platform).

 Step 3: Select a hosting provider

 There are platforms like wordpress.com, which you can sign up for and start blogging with hosting already built-in.
-If you’re looking for something a more pre-built and user-friendly, a service such as Squarespace could be a good option.
+If you’re looking for something more pre-built and user-friendly, a service such as Squarespace could be a good option.